lizardsystems/yawl-controller/firmware/WLED/readme.md

 ## Flash firmware
 Download flasher https://github.com/esphome/esphome-flasher/releases
 Open the flasher tool.
- - Serial port: select COM port where the device is connected (there is probably only one option).
+ - Serial port: select COM port where the controller is connected (there is probably only one option).
  - Firmware: Browse to the location where you downloaded your compiled firmware and select your firmware.

 ![image](https://user-images.githubusercontent.com/4923679/150178214-c61dcdcf-88b6-4364-8bb0-61961e2b77ff.png)

 - Click Flash ESP and wait.

-The device will be flashed now, you can follow the progress in the console window.
+The controller will be flashed now, you can follow the progress in the console window.
-When finished writing the firmware, switch off device.
+When finished writing the firmware, switch off controller.

 ## Configure WLED